 While you may earn repeat customers with salad bars, operators often find them expensive with low returns.
-As a veteran restaurateur with more than 2 decades of experience with salad bars, I've put together my own list of 8 Ways to Increase Profits at Your Salad Bar that will keep you guests coming back for more.
+To help operators meet consumer demand and get the most out of their salad bars, we've leaned on our 30+ years' experience to create a list of 8 Ways to Increase Profits at Your Salad Bar to keep you guests coming back for more.
 Any operator can benefit from these tips whether you're installing your first salad bar or enhancing a legacy system.

 #1: Serve Less, More Often

-You want your product to look fresh, so you don't need mounds of it (but always measure your demand, peak times, and the help you have in evaluating this).
-Bring out enough product so that your food pans and crocks look full, then have fresh product backup containers ready to go.
+You want your product to look fresh, so you don't need mounds of it (but always measure your demand and peak times).
+Bring out enough product so your food pans and crocks look full, then have fresh product backup containers ready to go.
 This helps with food cost and quality, making your salad bar more enticing for customers.